lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 The first one will execute the LSP7 transfer function as the UP.
 In order to work, the Custom URD will needs special privileges on the UP (SUPER_CALL + REENTRANT).
 The advantages of this method is that it doesn't requires additional setup (`authorizeOperator` operation) and you can trace the transfer from your UP transactions' activity tab.
 The downside is that it will cost a bit more gas (+/- 23k) than the 2nd method.

-The seocnd one will execute the LSP7 transfer function directly from the URD.
+The second one will execute the LSP7 transfer function directly from the URD.
 In order to work, the custom URD needs to be authorized at the LSP7 level (using `authorizeOperator`) with unlimited amount (type(uint256).max), which is the main disadvantage of this method: you'll have to authorize your URD to spend your LSP7 token for an unlimited amout, and this, for all the LSP7 you want to allow.
 The advantage is the gas effiency.

 ### Method 1